SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/937#10](https://judge.softuni.org/Contests/Practice/Index/937#10).

-## Nested Loops and the Break operator
+## Nested Loops and The break Operator

 Now since we know what the **nested loops** are and how the **`break`** operator works, it is time to figure out how they work together.
 To get a better idea, we should write a **function** step by step, that should make all possible combinations of **number pairs**.
 The first number in the pair is increasing from 1 to 3, while the second one is decreasing from 3 to 1.
 Our solution must continue running until **`i + j`** **is not** equal to 2 (i.e. **`i = 1`** and **`j = 1`**).